urbestro/urbestro/README.md

-- 👋 Hi, I’m Urbestro
+- 👋 Hi, I’m Urbestro.
-- 👀 I’m interested in Cities and Data Analysis
+- 👀 I’m interested in Cities and Data Analysis.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C++.
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Python projects.

 <!---
 urbestro/urbestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.